na-na-hi/renget/archive/sdg-lora-motherload.md

 The files in these directories aren't sorted in any logical order, models, LoRA's, wildcards, embeds, etc are all bunched up in one pile.

-**And here you can find a backup of  images uploaded by model uploaders on civitai (300k+ images in total:** https://mega.nz/folder/dK1DDDYT#Pvn8W_vApL87_w8we3oqNg https://mega.nz/folder/kPcV3ATT#I9fjLQlHhheiRZCSQqUasA
+**And here you can find a backup of images uploaded by model uploaders to civitai (300k+ images in total):** https://mega.nz/folder/dK1DDDYT#Pvn8W_vApL87_w8we3oqNg https://mega.nz/folder/kPcV3ATT#I9fjLQlHhheiRZCSQqUasA

 Zip file with all images can be downloaded here in case mega deletes it: https://huggingface.co/HugeOcean/ImageMirror/blob/main/Image_Motherload.zip

-Most of these should contain metadata.
+The filenames are identical to the ones in the jsonl file and most should contain metadata.

 #LoRA's
 **Table of contents**